JuliaMath/DensityInterface.jl/docs/src/index.md

 DensityInterface
 ```

+!!TODO - update text below in regard to measure theory; add basemeasure to docs text !!

 This package defines an interface for mathematical/statistical densities and objects associated with a density in Julia.
 The interface comprises the functions [`hasdensity`](@ref),  [`logdensityof`](@ref)/[`densityof`](@ref)[^1] and [`logfuncdensity`](@ref).

 The following methods must be provided to make a type (e.g. `SomeDensity`) compatible with the interface: